The main EMN activities in 2021 are as follows:

 Exchange of information through EMN ad-hoc queries system

-- The registration process and data management in the asylum procedure
+- Accurate, timely, interoperable?
+Data management in the asylum procedure

 - Detention and alternatives to detention